Skip to main content

 • Procure the services of licensed asbestos abatement contractors and consultants.

-• Conduct training to inform, provide knowledge and basic awareness on asbestos issues.
+• Conduct training to inform, provide knowledge, and basic awareness on asbestos issues.

 • Manage the campus-wide and residential database including survey and abatement with the associated documentation.

 II.
 Any University department or contractor that will be performing work with the potential to disturb suspect asbestos-containing materials in University-owned property shall coordinate work through EHS.
 EHS shall be provided with the scope of work, including drawings with demolition notes when available, along with the schedule of the project.
-All information must be submitted to EHS/RM in a timely manner for coordination and regulatory notification purposes.
+All information must be submitted to EHS in a timely manner for coordination and regulatory notification purposes.

 III.
 During any project in University-owned property that will involve the disturbance of asbestos-containing materials, the project manager will arrange a meeting with EHS to review the scope of the project and submit in writing detailed information including the scope of work.